 Thank you for interviewing for the [position] at [company name].
 Here’s a breakdown of your performance and some coaching tips.

-- Presentation skills: Your presentation was engaging.
-To take it up a notch, consider using storytelling techniques to connect with the audience.
+1. Presentation skills: Your presentation was engaging.
+To enhance it, consider using storytelling techniques to connect with the audience.

-- Conflict resolution: Your conflict resolution skills are promising.
-Role-playing exercises can help you in honing this skill.
+4. Conflict resolution: Your conflict resolution skills are promising.
+Role-playing exercises can help you hone this skill.

 Wishing you the best on your career journey.